 SubmitForm - Additional Information

 This help page covers the optional keywords SubmitForm and SubmitVariable.
-These keywords let you invisibly submit information from the Web Update Wizard on the user's client PC to your own web server, as if it had been submitted from a form on a web page.
+These keywords let you invisibly submit information from the Software Update Wizard on the user's client PC to your own web server, as if it had been submitted from a form on a web page.

 The information which can be transmitted in this way can be anything which fits into an http GET or POST request.

-Please note that the user of your software will be unaware that this information is being submitted - the process will be completely invisible to him or her.
-The Web Update Wizard is a software component for bona fide software developers to add value to their software and assist their users in keeping up to date with their software.
+Please note that the user of your software will be unaware that this information is being submitted and the process will be completely invisible to him or her.
+The Software Update Wizard is a software component for bona fide software developers to add value to their software and assist their users in keeping up to date with their software.
 PowerProgrammer asks that, in using the functionality provided with this keyword, you respect the privacy laws and morals of your country, and use this functionality strictly for the purpose it was intended - helping developers provide users with software updates at minimum cost and effort.

 There are a number of FormMail scripts available, and you may find your ISP already offers one as part of your account.
 Alternatives are: